srinandan/custom-plugin/README.md

 Step 3: Test the endpoints

-Make sure you setup an API Product for `/route`, get credentials (deeloper app) and then try the endpoints.
+Make sure you setup an API Product for `/route`, get credentials (developer app) and then try the endpoints.

 ### Cleanup